lightning/bolts/12-node-dns-advertisement.md

 # DNS Records

+A client MUST use DNS seeds as defined in BOLT #10 to bootstrap new nodes, and clients MUST NOT use DNS records as defined in this BOLT for bootstrapping purposes.

 A client MAY issue a `SRV` query for `_lightning._tcp.example.com`.
 The DNS server SHOULD respond with a record containing a list of one or more nodes they intend to advertise.
 The target record MUST be a `CNAME` that resolves to an `A` or `AAAA` record